Table of Contents

-Note: The email is still sent to the recipient, but it is not filed to NetDocuments if you click the Send and File button and is currently logged out of ndOffice.
+Note: The email is still sent to the recipient but it is not filed to NetDocuments if you select the Send and File button when logged out of ndOffice.

 In the Send & File dialog box, you can create a new folder by clicking Add Folder or find a workspace by clicking Go to Workspace.

-After clicking either the top filing location or one from the list, the message about filing an email to that location will immediately appear.
-If more than one email is selected, the suggested location will be based on the first To recipient from the top email in the selection, but when you click the suggested location all emails are filed.
+After selecting either the top filing location or one from the list, the message about filing an email to that location immediately appears.
+If you select more than one email, the suggested location is based on the first To recipient from the top email in the selection but when you select the suggested location all emails are filed.
 You can also rename an email before filing.

 If the item is not in the ten locations that are shown by default (associated with an email address), then, after clicking the Select workspace option, the Select workspace dialog box opens where you can set profiling options.
 You can also change cabinets here.
 If you explicitly file to a Workspace filter by expanding the Workspace and choosing the filter, then that location will be stored in suggested locations.
 Otherwise, you can select the workspace itself as the filing location and take advantage of the default profile values available on the cabinet administration page.

-If the ND Web Cabinet Settings page for EMS contains customized default profile values for messages, ndOffice will use those.
+If the NetDocuments Cabinet Settings page for EMS contains customized default profile values for messages, ndOffice uses those.
 For example, if there is a profile value for Doc Type and Author, a profile value like Email could be specified so that when using suggested filing locations and clicking a workspace the Doc Type and Author values can be automatically specified when they are not inherited from the selected container.
 When default profile values are specified, you can simply select the workspace to file to, and ndOffice will provide the profiled values (up to 3) called for in the cabinet.